 Things to Do Around Anantara Kalutara

 If you want to step outside of the resort and explore the area, there are plenty of options.
-You can go on a local fishing trip to catch your own dinner with the help of the resorts “Fishing Guru”, sail down the Kalu on a river cruise, visit the Kalutara Bodhiya Buddhist Stupa, tour Geoffrey Bawa’s country residence, go on a safari to Yala National Park or Udawalawe National Park, head to Galle Fort (a UNESCO World Heritage Site) and so on!
+You can go on a local fishing trip to catch your own dinner with the help of the resorts “Fishing Guru”, sail down the Kalu on a river cruise, visit the Kalutara Bodhiya Buddhist Stupa, tour Geoffrey Bawa’s country residence, venture south to go on a mangrove tour in Bentota, go on a safari to Yala National Park or Udawalawe National Park, head to Galle Fort (a UNESCO World Heritage Site) and so on!
 The options are endless.

 The hotel is just 10 minutes away from the historic town of Kalutara and approximately 1.5 hours away from Bandaranaike International Airport.
 The hotel offers a luxury chauffeur service, or you can book your own transportation to/from the property (we paid approximately 9,000 Sri Lankan Rupees each way via a car service).